CBA Officers & Board of Managers 2026-2027

 Kevin Gerow

-Mr. Gerow has represented clients in various corporate settings ranging from publicly traded companies to family-owned businesses.
-He serves on the Chicago Bar Association’s Board of Managers and serves as Secretary of a local not-for-profit organization.
+Mr. Gerow serves on the Chicago Bar Association's Board of Managers and previously served as Chairman of the CBA's Food and Beverage Law Committee.
+He is the Secretary of a local not-for-profit organization.

 Martin D. Gould